rebeccagit/animations/README.md

 These are some animations I've been working on to learn three.js.
 It's mostly JavaScript.

+I've left some extra code in so you can alter as you like.

 **The order that you add three.js libraries/modules to the index page is important.
 **You'll need a server set up for the files to work.
 I'm using Node.js.